 pCloud: Plans and pricing

-pCloud offers up to 10GB storage space for free, though to “unlock” all this space, you need to complete tasks such as downloading the desktop and mobile apps.
+pCloud offers up to 10GB free, though to “unlock” all this space, you need to complete tasks such as downloading the desktop and mobile apps.
 For over 10GB, you’ll need a paid plan.

 The pricing structure can be confusing, as there are a lot of options, and the website doesn’t make everything as clear as it could.

 Within the individual plans, you can purchase a lifetime subscription, a nice cost-saving option that not a lot of other providers offer.
-A one-off payment of $175 will get you 500GB of space, or 2TB for $350.
+A one-off payment of $175 will get you 500GB, or 2TB for $350.
 Alternatively, you can pay on an annual or monthly basis—$47.88 a year or $4.99 a month for 500GB, and $95.88 a year or $9.99 a month for 2TB.

-With the family plan, you pay a one-off $500 payment for 2TB of space, which can be shared between five users.
+With the family plan, you pay a one-off $500 payment for 2TB, which can be shared between five users.
 Though this includes some premium features, it’s not clear to us why it’s worth the significant additional cost over the equivalent individual plan.